-Couchdrop is a cloud SCP and Rsync server, which means files can be downloaded and uploaded using the SCP or Rsync tool packaged with openssh on virtually any unix derivative.
+Couchdrop is a cloud SCP, SFTP and Rsync server, which means files can be downloaded and uploaded using the SCP, SFTP or Rsync tool packaged with openssh on virtually any unix derivative or SFTP client.

-With Couchdrop you can turn you Dropbox into a SCP and Rsync server simply by linking it as a storage provider to your Couchdrop account.
-Once linked, you can transfer files to and from your Dropbox with SCP and Rsync on any server without having to install the Dropbox app.
+With Couchdrop you can turn your Dropbox into a SCP, SFTP and Rsync server simply by linking it as a storage provider to your Couchdrop account.
+Once linked, you can transfer files to and from your Dropbox with SCP, SFTP and Rsync on any server without having to install the Dropbox app.

 Create a Dropbox Account